-

 I live in Port Townsend, Washington.
 Jack and I spent 35 years in North Africa, the Middle East, and South Asia.
 After retiring to the Pacific Northwest, we took up sailing.
 With Jack unable to walk following a bicycle crash while training for a triathlon, boats became our path through the wilderness.

 Baggywrinkles Blog started as a log of our time on the water, the weather, the sea state, mistakes made, and problems solved as we figured out how to sail.
-Musings on natural history, marine science, and the joys of summer cruising cruising to Alaska followed.
+Musings on natural history, marine science, and the joys of summer cruising to Alaska followed.

 Updated and relaunched in January 2026, Baggywrinkles Blog includes new sections where I plan to post older writing and thoughts on four decades of saved correspondence.